Seven nations vying for five UN Security Council seats | The Asian Age Online, Bangladesh

 Fearing fraud or manipulation, the General Assembly will not vote electronically, even though the United Nations is mostly operating virtually until the end of July due to the coronavirus pandemic.

-The General Assembly will also elect Wednesday its president for the 2020-21 session.

 Only one candidate is running, Turkish diplomat Volkan Boz kir.
-But Armenia, Cyprus and Greece – all of which have historically tense relations with Turkey – have opposed him, meaning he cannot be elected by consensus and nations will have to cast votes.--AFP
+But Armenia, Cyprus and Greece all of which have historically tense relations with Turkey have opposed him, meaning he cannot be elected by consensus and nations will have to cast votes.

 Leave Your Comments